yinjuchen/DrawBoard/README.md

 7. User can retrive the drawing by clicking the load local storage icon
 8. User can erase the drawing by clicking the eraser icon
-9. User can delete the drawing by clicking the clear icon
+9. User can delete the drawing by clicking the clear icon 10.User need to use this application with larger screen with max-width: 800px

 ## Installation and Execution
 Clone the project<br>